What is a rollover?

 Where can I find Ally Invest Forex's rollover rates?

-Rollover rates are accessible from the ForexTrader trading platform and in MyAccount.
-Today's rates are usually available by 12:00 pm ET and reflect the rates for the current trading day.
-The amount shown is denominated in the base currency of the account.^top
+Rollover rates are published in our trading platforms.
+Today's rates are usually available by 12:00 pm ET and reflect the rates for the current trading day.^top

 When is rollover applied?